 Do not fund until you have a written plan for how your household operates if the business stalls.
 This phase is your pre-commitment check: decide now, while you are calm, how much risk you will accept and what actions you will take under pressure.

 Start with a direct opportunity-cost comparison.
-If this money stayed in your retirement account, what outcome would you reasonably expect over time using Add current assumption after verification?
+If this money stayed in your retirement account, the expected-return assumption remains pending official verification before use.
 Then compare that to the startup path, where outcomes are uneven and losses can be hard to recover from.
 If you cannot clearly say, "I understand the tradeoff and accept it," pause before funding.

 Treat this like your own Compliance Verification Checklist.
 Your business plan and your household plan should be separate, documented, and usable without relying on future sales.